chrishamant/hamant.net/_posts/2011-05-27-black-belt-30yrs.md

 ---
 layout: post
-title: Getting your Black Belt in 30 Years
+title: Getting your black belt in 30 Years
 description: These things take time.
 Practice is the purpose imho.
 keywords: chris hamant
 change_frequency: monthly